ByRayza/Projects-2023/README.md

 # Projects-2023
-# List of projects from Basic Programming, Web Design and Development, and Database Management.
-This was from CSU-Global.
+# List of projects done from Basic Programming, Web Design and Development, and Database Management class from CSU-Global.